Krishnacoder24/nyayai/README.md

   browser) is top-left, y-increases-down, matching pdfplumber. get this backwards and every highlight silently lands on the wrong half of the page - verified this against a real page before trusting either one.
+- **a fresh `SuryaExtractor()` per document isn't free just because you reuse it across pages within one document** - the constructor used to build brand-new `DetectionPredictor()`/`RecognitionPredictor()` instances every call, and both push real weights onto CUDA. a Celery worker picks up the next scanned document before python's GC/torch's caching allocator necessarily hands back the previous instance's VRAM, so this manifested as "works for the first few PDFs, OOMs later" rather than an immediate crash - the same class of bug `model/predict.py`'s module-level cache already solved for InLegalBERT, just not yet applied to surya. fixed with the same pattern: process-wide cached predictors, instance-scoped (not module-level) page-render cache so page 3 of one document can never leak into page 3 of the next.
+- **a generated schedule table needs its own coverage check, not just a smoke test** - the BNSS First Schedule extraction had two real gaps (roughly section-numbers 128-162 and 299-322 missing entirely) that a PR review caught by actually diffing covered numbers against the expected range, not by spot-checking a few entries. re-running the generator against the source PDF closed all but a handful of entries (128, 129, 130, 138, 307 as of this writing) - worth a real coverage assertion in the corpus test suite eventually, not just a manual PR note.
+- **writing real assertions against all six real act PDFs (Issue #50) surfaced two small, previously-unnoticed things**: `Section.act` is a display-cased name (`"CrPC"`, `"Constitution"`), not the dispatch-key string (`"CRPC"`, `"CONSTITUTION"`) used to select the parser - harmless, but worth knowing before comparing the two directly. and Constitution Articles 28, 203, and 366 come back with an empty `.title` despite `status="active"` - their marginal side-note title text appears to have merged into `.body` instead, likely a two-column PDF layout artifact specific to those three. neither blocks anything today; both are candidates for a small follow-up issue against `corpus/parsers/constitution.py`.

 ---